-Using “liquid gold” organic Argan oil for its hair, skin, and beauty benefitsPosted on Oct 1, 2018 Written by: 100% PURE®
+Creative ways to use “liquid gold” organic argan oil for its hair, skin, and beauty benefitsPosted on August 6, 2019 Written by: 100% PURE®

 Argan oil makes a fantastic natural skin luminizer, especially if you’re looking for something shimmer-free.
 Its non-greasy texture still has the ability to catch and reflect light once absorbed into skin, for a totally natural glow that makes your skin look undeniably healthy and supple.
 This oil is perfect for chest, shoulder, neck, and leg luminizing in fall and winter, when shimmery skin might feel over-the-top.

-This organic oil is perfect for frizz-taming in a pinch!
-Since Argan oil is super lightweight and non-greasy it’s perfect for applying to dry or frizzy strands.
+This organic oil is perfect to help tame frizz in a pinch!
+Since argan oil is super lightweight and non-greasy, it’s perfect for applying to dry or frizzy strands.
 It smoothes and lightly glosses hair for healthier texture and bounce, while also acting as an effective detangler (without slippery silicones found in most hair serums).
 Apply from ears to ends flatten flyaways, treat split ends, and serve static-free hair.

 Stretch Mark Minimizer